Lahdhirim/sentiment_classification_aws/README.md

 ​⏳​​ Evaluation Pipeline : Evaluate the trained model

 ​⏳ Deploy the model on **AWS EC2** instance and make prediction using **Streamlit**

+## Steps to reduce overfitting
+- Freeze the backbone of the model during training.
+Note that keeping the last encoder layer (bert.encoder.layer.3) trainable allows for greater task-specific adaptation; otherwise, the classifier alone is too simple to capture complex patterns (Accuracy 66%).
+- Add dropout layer control in the configuration.
+- Disable learning rate warmup, otherwise the learning rate can remind too low and results in a fast overfiting.